-Okay, so Google Maps is obviously not going to have the same level of functionality as a dedicated hiking app, but hear us out.
-The first thing Google Maps has going for it is that you likely already have it on your phone and may already even use it regularly for navigating traffic.
+Okay, so Google Maps will not have the same functionality level as a dedicated hiking app, but hear us out.
+The first thing Google Maps has going for it is that you likely already have it on your phone and may even use it regularly for navigating traffic.

 The next is the ability to download offline maps that you can use even when your service bars are nil.
-Just select “offline maps” from the menu and create a “custom map” so that you can download a map of the entire area where you plan to explore.
+Select “offline maps” from the menu and create a “custom map” so you can download a map of the area you plan to explore.

 Even if you find yourself in an area without cell service or an internet connection, Google Maps’ GPS tracker will continue to work.
-While some trail routes may be more mapped out than others, at least it can give you a good idea of exactly where you are and which direction you should head.
+While some trail routes may be more mapped out, it can give you a good idea of exactly where you are and which direction you should head.

 Google Trek’s offerings are more robust in some regions than others, but the tool is worth checking out if you plan to hike in a state like California.
 Due to a partnership between Google Maps and California State Parks, you can now enjoy 360-degree views of over 110 California state parks from your favorite device.

 Treks could be a handy tool to add to your arsenal if you want to find out what to expect from a hike beforehand or decide which is right for you.
-Last but not least, don’t forget to set out with Google Fit on your smartwatch to track those fitness goals.
+Last, don’t forget to set out with Google Fit on your smartwatch to track those fitness goals.